Add VanCalc to your home screen

-Switches all symbols & default values for US or Europe
+Switches all symbols & default values for US, Europe or UK

 Monthly Budget